-The MediaInterfaceTechnology Byte 00h:212 classifies the media interface device or cable technology, using the encodings in Table 8-36.
+The MediaInterfaceTechnology Byte 00h:212 classifies the media interface device or cable technology, using the encodings in Table 8-40.

-An active optical cable may be distinguished from a separable module by examining the ConnectorType field Byte 00h:203 (see section 8.3.5), with values defined in the Connector References section of [5].
+An active optical cable may be distinguished from a separable module with detachable media by examining the ConnectorType field Byte 00h:203 (see section 8.3.5), with values defined in the Connector References section of [5].